-This award is given to an outstanding life scientist who has served as an independent investigator for no more than seven years as of May 17.
+This award is given to an outstanding life scientist who has served as an independent investigator for no more than seven years as of the application deadline.
 It was previously called the Early Career Life Scientist Award but was renamed in 2020 to honor Günter Blobel.

 Who is Eligible

-An outstanding scientist who has served as an independent investigator for no more than seven years as of May 17.
+An outstanding life scientist who has served as an independent investigator for no more than seven years as of the application deadline.
 Nominators and nominees must be ASCB members.